Skip to main content Skip to site footer

 • The Club regards all forms of discriminatory behaviour, including (but not limited to) behaviour described, as this statement is unacceptable, and as such pledges to create an environment where concerns and complaints related to such behaviour can be raised without fear of any repercussions.
 All complaints will be investigated following the club’s internal complaints process, and where required, appropriate action will be taken against any employee, member or volunteer, spectator, or fan who is found to have violated the Equality Policy.

-• If you would like to report an incident of racism or discrimination on a match day, please speak to your nearest Steward in the first instance.
-If you wish to report an incident after or outside of a matchday, or if you have experienced abuse online, use the Kick it Out app or contact myvoice@lutontown.co.uk.
+• If you would like to report an incident of racism or discrimination on a match day, please use the QR code found on the back of seats or speak to your nearest Steward in the first instance.
+If you wish to report an incident after or outside of a matchday, or if you have experienced abuse online, contact myvoice@lutontown.co.uk.

 • Luton Town FC pledge to ensure that Club Staff undertake regular training in Equality, Diversity & Inclusion, and is committed to equality, inclusion, and anti-discrimination as part of The Football League’s Code of Practice.
 The Club will ensure that all employees have access to a range of resources, to assist with raising awareness and educating, investigating concerns, widening diversity and representation, and promoting diverse role models, This Equality Policy will be reviewed and updated, if required, on an annual basis.
 Signed and endorsed by the Chairman and CEO.